College of Design Joins National Partnership to Increase Faculty Diversity in Architecture, Planning, and Design

 “We recognize the important role design has to play in supporting and facilitating a more just, equitable, diverse, and inclusive world.”

-—Dean Adrian Parr
+—Dean Adrian Parr Zaretsky

-“The equity and inclusion fellows are central in realizing and infusing the principles of JEDI [just, equitable, diverse, and inclusive] throughout the classroom, in research, creative practice, and ultimately the profession,” Parr noted.
+“The equity and inclusion fellows are central in realizing and infusing the principles of JEDI [just, equitable, diverse, and inclusive] throughout the classroom, in research, creative practice, and ultimately the profession,” Parr Zaretsky noted.
 “The College of Design at the University of Oregon is excited to be collaborating with other institutions across the country on this initiative.”

-Partners in the Deans' Initiative are: Tulane School of Architecture; Harvard Graduate School of Design and Harvard’s Dumbarton Oaks institute; University of New Mexico School of Architecture and Planning; Cornell College of Architecture, Art, and Planning (AAP); University of Southern California School of Architecture; University of Texas at Arlington College of Architecture, Planning, and Public Affairs; University of Virginia School of Architecture; and Yale School of Architecture.
+Partners in the Deans' Initiative are: Tulane School of Architecture; Harvard Graduate School of Design and Harvard’s Dumbarton Oaks Institute; University of New Mexico School of Architecture and Planning; Cornell College of Architecture, Art, and Planning (AAP); University of Southern California School of Architecture; University of Texas at Arlington College of Architecture, Planning, and Public Affairs; University of Virginia School of Architecture; and Yale School of Architecture.
 New schools will join as the initiative develops, with the hope of creating a collective effort across the nation.

 Each fellow will participate in a one- or two-year cohort, including two summer institutes hosted at different schools each year.
 Additionally, each fellow is paired with an internal mentor and an external mentor during their fellowship.
 The nine partner schools will select fellows with specific attention to BIPOC and other underrepresented faculty from schools dedicated to the built environment professions and practices.
 Fellows are currently in the process of being selected for the first cohort with some named and now beginning their fellowships.